gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 ### Changes in GLSL 300 es from GLSL 100

-There are several changes you'll need to make to your shaders on top of adding the version string above
+There are several changes you'll need to make to your shaders on top of adding the version string above.

 #### `attribute` -> `in`